 Is there a free version of Wix?

 Yes, Wix does offer a free plan.
 Granted, the free version is not sufficient for professional use because it displays Wix ads and does not allow you to connect your own domain name.
 It does, however, give users a free way to try out Wix to see if they like it without any time constraints, as with a short-term free trial.
-Learn more about how to build a Wix website or check out what real users have to say on our Wix reviews page.
+Learn more about how to build a Wix website.

 The best Wix alternatives provide businesses with quality solutions that enable nearly anyone to easily build and manage a professional website with little to no web development experience at an affordable price.
 These include Squarespace, Weebly, GoDaddy, Shopify, and WordPress.
 No matter what your unique website needs are, you’ll most likely find one of our alternatives to be a good choice for your small business website.